StructuralPython/nbname/README.md

 # Change directory to the nbname directory

 # Set up a virtual environment and install package in development mode
-python -m venv .venv
+uv venv --seed
 source .venv/bin/activate
-pip install --editable "."
+uv sync

 # Link your development version of the extension with JupyterLab
 jupyter labextension develop . --overwrite